haithembelhaj/isomorphic-web-app/README.md

 ## Getting started
 First of all you have to install [Docker](https://docs.docker.com/) and [nodejs](https://nodejs.org/en/) on your maschine.

-### Start the server locally
+### Start the docker server
 To start the server just run on the root `docker-compose build` and then `docker-compose up`.
-This could take a while.

-### Build the assets locally
-To build the assets locally you have to first install all the neccessery npm modules.
-So first run `npm install` and then `npm run compile`.

-for a better workflow with automatic browser syncing, there is this óther intresting script `npm run dev`.
-This will start a watch task for the assets and browserSync.
+This will start a development server with [browserSync](https://browsersync.io/) and file watching.
+Navigate to http://localhost:3001 to see the result.

 ## Project Structure